 Killarney Provincial Park holds a special place in my heart.
 Perhaps it’s the granite peaks that rise out of the water and sparkle in the sunlight.
 Maybe it’s the way the windswept pine trees bend to impossible angles; an intricate silhouette when the sun sets in the distance.
-Or maybe it’s that it was where I guided my first canoe trip.
+Or maybe it’s because the first long trip I ever guided was a Killarney canoe trip.

 This landscape inspired some of the most iconic art ever created by Tom Thompson and the Group of Seven; who would even attempt to resist the magnetic pull of the park?
 Of all the places to paddle in Ontario, I think a canoe trip in Killarney is in a league of its own.